Families of polytopal digraphs that do not satisfy the shelling property

 💡 Research Summary

-The paper investigates the “shelling property,” one of the four known necessary conditions for a polytopal digraph to be an LP‑digraph (the others being acyclicity, the unique‑sink orientation (USO), and the Holt‑Klee property).
-While the first three conditions have been shown to be relatively weak, the shelling property is more subtle and its exact role in characterising LP‑digraphs remains unclear.
+The paper investigates the “shelling property,” one of four necessary conditions for a polytopal digraph G(P) to be an LP‑digraph (the others being acyclicity, unique‑sink orientation (USO), and the Holt‑Klee property).
+While the first three conditions have been well studied, the shelling property—originating from polytope theory—remains less understood, especially in dimensions d ≥ 4.

 Comments & Academic Discussion